-The more digital businesses expand into new corners of the globe, the more hurdles they must navigate regarding local payment methods.
-With preferred payment options shifting between continents, countries, and even cities, the rise of eCommerce in Asian countries in particular has created a demand for a diverse range of global alternative payment methods.
+The more digital businesses expand into different corners of the globe, the more hurdles they must navigate regarding local payment methods.
+With preferred payment options shifting between continents, countries, and even cities, and the rise of eCommerce in Asian countries, in particular, has created a huge demand for a diverse range of global alternative payment methods.

 Fortunately, the right payment processing solution allows eCommerce businesses that are entering new regions to access the kind of seamless digital experience consumers increasingly demand.
 Take a look at prominent methods of payments in Asia, including booming economies like India and Singapore, and learn how a solution like inai can help streamline digital payment methods.

 Prominent Methods of Payments in Asia

 Composed of countries such as India, Singapore, and Vietnam, the continent of Asia has a population of approximately 4.68 billion people, making it the most populated region in the world.
 Home to nearly half of the entire population, Asia’s deep influences on the global economy are simply unrivaled.
 By 2024, Asia is expected to record 61.4% of the global eCommerce market and is projected to produce $1.92 trillion USD in revenue across the continent.